Is Carbonic (H2CO3) an acid or base? Weak or Strong - Conjugate base

 Bronsted-Lowry theory for base:

 According to the Bronsted-Lowry theory for the base, the substance which accepts the proton from other compounds and itself makes a conjugate acid categorized as a base.
-So, when H2CO3 reacts with the water molecule, it donates the proton to the water molecule and itself makes a conjugate base by release one proton.
+So, when H2CO3 reacts with the water molecule, it donates the proton to the water molecule and itself makes a conjugate base by releasing one proton.

 Therefore, H2CO3 also does not fall into the category of Bronsted-Lowry bases.